packer-community/packer-windows-plugins/README.md

 ### Status

-The plugins are currently available for **pre-release** and are now fairly stable.
+The plugins are currently available as a **Release Candidate** and are quite stable.

 See the list of [outstanding issues](https://github.com/packer-community/packer-windows-plugins/issues?q=is%3Aopen+is%3Aissue+label%3Abug) for further detail.